 All course materials are included in the cost of the registration.
 UNM law students may purchase their texts at the UNM Legal Bookstore.

 The cost for the course is $895, which includes registration of reportable MCLE credits, workbook, parking and light refreshments.
-Payment can be made on UNM law website by credit cards (Visa or MasterCard).
+Payment can be made on UNM law under Registration by credit card.
 Class sizes are limited.

 If a cancellation is received more than two weeks before the training, your tuition will be refunded, minus a processing fee of $50.
 If a cancellation is received less than two weeks before the training, course administrators reserve the right to retain already-paid tuition if the space cannot be filled.
 If the space can be filled, tuition will be refunded, minus the $50 processing fee.
 If the training cannot be completed due to illness or family emergency, the student will forfeit all tuition paid; no partial refunds will be made.
 In this case, administrators will work with the student to provide a subsequent training at no charge, subject to available space.

 For legal professionals, this mediation training is certified for 30 MCLE credits (28 general, 2 ethics/professional).
-A total of 40 MCLE available credits may allow lawyers to seek mediation certification in those states that require certification.
+A total of 40 hours of classroom credit may allow lawyers to seek mediation certification in those states that require certification.